 In June 2012 Centrebet revamped its website and mobile betting service.
 The website upgrade addressed a number of issues we had with the previous design.
 The new interface shares many common characteristics with the Sportingbet template.
 Sportingbet acquired Centrebet in 2011 and since then the two services have become more aligned.
 A cursory glance at the markets suggests that Sportingbet and Centrebet are now offering the same odds.
 They’re not the first pair of bookmakers to do so.
 Sportsbet previously acquired IASbet and since then the two services have used almost identical templates with the same odds.

 |New member offers||

 Sign up and Centrebet will match your first bet with a bonus bet up to $200.
-This offer is not available to residents of South Australia, Western Australia and Victoria.
+Only available to QLD, NT, TAS and ACT residents.
 You must be an Australian resident to qualify.
 The bonus bet must be used within 14 days of creation.

 |Deposit options||For AUD accounts: credit card (Visa & MasterCard), Skrill (Moneybookers), bank transfer, BPAY, Paypal, POLi 5|

 |Transaction fees||None.
 The only transaction fee Centrebet may charge is a 1% administration fee in cases where authorisation of a deposit is required from a financial institution.|

 |Currencies||AUD (for the Australian website)|

 |Languages||English (for the Australian website)|

 |Minimum deposit||No minimum for bank transfer, $1 for POLi, $5 for credit card, $30 for Paypal, $30 for Skrill (Moneybookers)|